-2.21 The Minerals and Waste Core Strategy is adopted.
-The emerging Minerals and Waste Site Allocations and Development Management Policies Development Plan Document is under preparation, and is expected to be adopted in 2013.
+2.20 The Minerals and Waste Core Strategy is adopted.
+The Minerals and Waste Site Allocations and Development Management Policies Development Plan Document was adopted in 2013.
 Therefore, minerals and waste issues are not covered in the South Ribble Local Plan; however Mineral Safeguarding Areas will be included on the adopted Policies Map for the Minerals and Waste DPD.
 It should be borne in mind that any development proposed within areas identified as Mineral Safeguarding Areas must satisfy the criteria set out in Policy M2 of the Minerals and Waste Local Plan; the objective of which is to safeguard minerals from unnecessary sterilisation.
 Further information is available from Lancashire County Council.